 Although Linda’s primary focus has been poetry, in the 1990s she co-wrote two travel guides with Burl Willes, Undiscovered Islands of the Mediterranean and Undiscovered Islands of the U.S. and Canadian West Coast.

 Linda also writes personal essays and fiction.
 Her essay, “The Currency of Love,” was awarded New Letters’ Dorothy Cappon Churchill Prize for Best Essay in 2010.
 The judge, David Shields, described it as “heartfelt, ruthless, and bristling with intelligence.”
 Subsequently, that essay was given special mention in both the Pushcart Prize and The Best American Essays.
 Other honors include: Finalist, Bordighera Prize in Poetry, 2011; Finalist, New Letters Poetry Contest, 2011; Helene Wurlitzer Foundation Residency Fellowship, 2008 and Montalvo Center for the Arts Lucas Arts Program Residency 2013/2014.

-Her most recent chapbook, The Taste of Blood, will be published by Finishing Line Press in March, 2016.
-She is working on a novel, Hawk’s Reach.
+Her most recent chapbook, The Taste of Blood, was published by Finishing Line Press in 2016 and is available online from the publisher (and on Amazon.)